 (SCREEN) Read luminescence of all wells for 0.5 sec per well.
 (Set the conditions as in step 5.11)

 Clean the plate reader: from the system icon under the “Dispenser” tab: Purge 1000 μl of firefly luciferase substrate from the firefly luciferase dispenser (dispenser 1) into a recovery tube.
 NOTE: firefly luciferase can be stored at -80 °C and reused.
 Author: is this visible for filming?
 What about the Renilla luciferase substrate in dispenser 2?
+Yes, this is visible for filming because the dispenser and recovery tube are located outside the reader.
+The Renilla substrate is not purged, because it cannot be reused.

 Prime each dispenser with 1000 μl of distilled water, followed by 1000 μl of 70% ethanol, and finally 1500 μl of air (remove dispensers from liquid).
 Author: please suggest what footage to get here.
+As in step 5.4, the dispensers and conicals containing ethanol and water are visible for filming.

 Results: characterization of odorant/olfactory receptor interactions